phitranphitranphitran/express-mongo-passport-boilerplate/README.md

 Node-inspector debugging address: http://localhost:8080/?port=5858

-`npm run test:watch` seems to initially throw an error, but after saving any .js file, the tests seem to work normally.
-Not quite sure why; to be figure out.

 To send flash messages:

 `req.flash("success", { msg: "Something was successful!" })`
 `req.flash("error", { msg: "Something went wrong!" })`

 Places to change project name from "express-mongo-passport-boilerplate":
 - README.md
 - views: home, layout, footer, header

+`npm run test:watch` seems to initially throw an error, but after saving any .js file, the tests seem to work normally.
+Not quite sure why; to be figure out.

+From trial and error it seems like when registering for API keys with Facebook, Google+, Twitter, and GitHub, callback urls must be specified with "http" instead of "https", otherwise a "redirect uri mistmatch" error will occur.